 Tilapias feed on algae that is easy to find.

-Note: Tilapia fish are on demand in Kenya.
+Note: Tilapia fish are on-demand in Kenya.
 This has led to overfishing across the country.
-The tilapia could be extinct in Kenya through measures are not taken.
+The tilapia could be extinct in Kenya through measures that are not taken.

 People also read: A Complete Review of Poultry Farming in Kenya